SamuelDS1/Data-Science-Portfolio/README.md

 I also found out that most employees who churned:
 *  Had a low educational level.
-*  Where single at the time.
+*  Were single at the time.
 *  Worked extra hours.
 *  Worked in sales.